kuvacode/smartshooter-api/external_api.rst

 type.
 The fields that are JSON objects, it lists the valid sub-fields that may be contained within that object.

-AutofocusMsg
+Autofocus
   :Type:            object
-  :Description:     Contains fields for the AutofocusMsg request
+  :Description:     Contains fields for the Autofocus request
   :Request fields:  - "[CAMERA SELECTION FIELDS]"

 CameraAutofocusIsSupported